 Many of the public spaces of Caldecote are bordered by high hedgerows but there are also valued opportunities throughout the village to look out at landscape, including from established footpaths and off-road routes.
 Some of these are indicated on the map adjacent.

-- 9.1 Opportunities should be taken to provide and/or support new pedestrian and cycle connections between the settlements, particularly in relation to existing routes and to enhance the use of and quality of the sports field (see Fig. 26 adjacent). - 9.2 To enhance the sports fields, the community would like to see a circular walking/running route around the existing sports field as well as connections to the new village, integrating leisure provision with any new routes. - 9.3 The overlap between Caldecote parish and the Bourn Airfield masterplan at the A428 roundabout should be treated as a chance to create a strategic green landscape area between the settlements. - 9.4 Pedestrian routes into new adjacent settlements are welcomed but should have a rural character, feeling 'between' the villages.
-(See Fig. 25) - 9.5 Any green buffer in locations where private plots abut the parish boundary (see Fig. 26 adjacent) should be an area of woodland or planted landscape in its own right, rather than relying on the rear gardens of Highfields to achieve this landscape separation. - 9.6 Valued views, including those set out on Fig. 26, should be preserved.
+9.1 Opportunities should be taken to provide and/or support new pedestrian and cycle connections between the settlements, particularly in relation to existing routes and to enhance the use of and quality of the sports field (see Fig. 26 adjacent).

+9.2 To enhance the sports fields, the community would like to see a circular walking/running route around the existing sports field as well as connections to the new village, integrating leisure provision with any new routes.

+9.3 The overlap between Caldecote parish and the Bourn Airfield masterplan at the A428 roundabout should be treated as a chance to create a green amenity area and buffer between the settlements.

+9.4 Pedestrian routes into new adjacent settlements are welcomed but should have a rural character, feeling 'between' the villages.
+(See Fig. 25)

+9.5 Any green buffer in locations where private plots abut the parish boundary (see Fig. 26 adjacent) should be an area of woodland or planted landscape in its own right, rather than relying on the rear gardens of Highfields to achieve this landscape separation.

+9.6 Valued views, including those set out on Fig.26, should be preserved.